ian-yeh/ian-yeh/README.md

 ## 🚀 What I'm Up To

-- 💻 Building Algobase, a full-stack Rubik's Cube training platform with AI time analysis for immediate feedback.
+- 💻 Building Flashlearn, an AI-powered lecture summarization application that generates quizzes and flashcards so you don't have to waste time reading.

 Check out my [coding portfolio!](https://ianyeh.ca)